junesirius/junesirius.github.io/_posts/Supernatural/2026-01-16-SPN-12-11-memory-loss-Dean.md

 ---
 layout: post
-title: 【Destiel】S12E11 What's a real, unburdened Dean like（短评）
+title: 【Destiel】S12E11 What's a real, unburdened Dean like（剧本）
 date: 2026-01-16 00:34
 categories: ["SPN"]
 characters: ["Castiel", "Dean Winchester", "Sam Winchester", "Rowena MacLeod"]
-tags: ["Supernatural", "destiel", "英文", "剧本", "短评"]
+tags: ["Supernatural", "destiel", "英文", "剧本", "摘录"]
 pov: 第三人称
 origin: Tumblr
 ---

 This precious precious episode gives us a Dean that's so rarely but genuinely real, carefree, and unburdened by his past, without memory of traumatized childhood, without memory of Hell, of all the terrible terrible adulthood trauma and Apocalypses over and over again.
 For once, he gets to smile easily and wink freely, and for once, we get to see what Dean's essential inside is like, without all those burdens and traumas.

 He's not "being good" *because of* the trauma and burdens.
-He's good because, just because.
+He's good, just because.

 It's just so easy to see his soul is innocent and bright and kind no matter what.

 All he wants to do is helping people, saving the world, getting rid of the bad guys, not because bad guys burn his mother and ruin his family, just because that's the right thing to do.

-From the episode, especially from the script (where there're something the show skipped), it's just so easy to see he'd want to do the right things no matter what.
+From the episode, especially from the script (where there's something the show skipped), it's just so easy to see he'd want to do the right things no matter what.
 That's who he is, always and will forever be.

 <br>